telerik/ajax-docs/installation/installing-the-telerik-controls-from-msi-file.md

 * Load the Live Examples solution to your Visual Studio and start the project (F5).
 The fastest way to load the solution is using the Start Menu: **Telerik -> UI for ASP.NET AJAX QX YYYY -> Open Sample Web Site in Visual Studio**.
 Visual Studio will start the Live Demos locally using the integrated ASP.NET Development Server.

->note The Telerik UI for ASP.NET AJAX package adds the products automatically to the Visual Studio toolbox.
+>note The Telerik® UI for ASP.NET Ajax package adds the products automatically to the Visual Studio toolbox.
 To learn how to add them manually, see the [Adding the Telerik Controls to the Visual Studio Toolbox]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox%}) article.
 >

-Please, check the [Installation Troubleshooting]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/troubleshooting/installation-troubleshooting%}) article if you encounter any problems with the Telerik UI for ASP.NET AJAX installation.
+Please, check the [Installation Troubleshooting]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/troubleshooting/installation-troubleshooting%}) article if you encounter any problems with the Telerik® UI for ASP.NET Ajax installation.

 ## See Also